 If you have an outdoor dog, it’s important that they still have a safe, dry, and warm place to sleep each night.
 Over at The Spruce, they recommend that the shelter not be too large, as the space should be just big enough for the dog to curl up and the dog’s body heat can fill the space.
 And depending on how cold it might get, getting a heat lamp to help the dog through the night might help as well.
 Even in a garage, dogs will need a little cubbyhole to snuggle in to keep warm.
 Many dogs (not all) have thick coats to protect from some cold weather but even so, dogs can still get frostbite and hypothermia in cold situations, which makes it important for us as owners to take care of them in whatever way that works for us and them.

-There are so many other things to keep in mind with dogs in the winter time.
+There are so many other things to keep in mind with dogs in the wintertime.
 One would be to make sure that any heater, stove, or fireplace had a pet-proof system so that your pup doesn’t get accidentally burned!
-Also make sure that your dog(s) have plenty of water and to make sure that their skin and coat are healthy, consider adding coconut or fish oils to their meals.
+Also, make sure that your dog(s) have plenty of water and to make sure that their skin and coat are healthy, consider adding coconut or fish oils to their meals.
 Just like us, dogs can get dry, flaky skin in the winter and these supplemental oils can help them have healthy skin and coats.
 Instead of using dry skin remedies meant for humans (i.e. lotion – please don’t use lotion on your pet), I’d recommend either talking to your vet about this issue and see if they recommend anything or talk to someone at a pet store, as there are several different dry skin remedies meant specifically for dogs.